43 inspiring kitchen ideas hand-picked by our editors to suit every style, size and budget

 (Image credit: deVOL)

+Take inspiration from your room’s architecture to search for kitchen ideas that feel right at home.
 You may have always dreamed of a painted traditional kitchen or, indeed, something more sleek and modern, but there is no getting away from the fact that the most successful kitchens work in harmony with the architecture of the room.

 ‘Done well, taking design cues from the existing structure will result in a relaxed, harmonious cooking space.
-It’s also a great way to add character and individuality,’ says Richard Davonport, Managing Director of Davonport
+It’s also a great way to add character and individuality,’ says Richard Davonport, Managing Director of Davonport.

-It’s worth noting that using the key features of the room is just as important as starting with date and style – after all you’re not looking to create a slavishly accurate historical replica.
+It’s worth noting that using the key features of the room is just as important as starting with date and style – after all, you’re not looking to create a slavishly accurate historical replica.
 And where possible, use authentic materials to create a characterful look.
-This works particularly when you are looking for kitchen flooring ideas – the brick-look of this herringbone flooring is spot on.
+This works particularly when you are looking for kitchen flooring ideas – the brick look of this herringbone flooring is spot on.

-41. Introduce a splash of color
+40. Introduce a splash of color

 Blue kitchen with a stripe of yellow